Getting Involved on Campus

 Advisor: John Barna, email@example.com

 The Liberal Studies political discussion group meets bi-weekly to discuss the latest in politics and features guest speakers.
 A forum filled with searching questions, strong opinions, and friendly arguments.

 Look for LSP Politics Club on Facebook!

 Advisor: J. Ward Regan, firstname.lastname@example.org

 trips, and discussions regarding LGBTQ issues.

 The Liberal Studies Student Council is the voice of the students within Liberal Studies.
 They work closely with the Liberal Studies administration in help making sure that Liberal Studies students' needs are being addressed.
 The Council organizes and plans student activities throughout the academic year.
 There are traditional events that are planned each year such as Broadway Shows, Movie Nights, Free Dinners, and the End-of-the-Year Celebration, among others.
 The Liberal Studies Student Council also plays an active role in welcoming new students every fall to the Washington Square campus.

 Look for NYU Liberal Studies Student Council on Facebook!

-The LS Theatre is a theatrical company that performs full-length plays each semester that are fully staged and fully costumed productions have included works by Euripides, Wilde, Shakespeare, Sartre, Aristophanes, Moliere, Brecht and, Wilder, as well as works written and adapted especially for LS Players.
+The LS Theater is a theatrical company that performs full-length plays each semester that are fully staged and fully costumed productions have included works by Euripides, Wilde, Shakespeare, Sartre, Aristophanes, Moliere, Brecht and, Wilder, as well as works written and adapted especially for LS Players.
 Crew positions involve areas such as choreography, lighting, sound, scenic design, costuming, makeup, stage manager, and special effects technicians.
 At the end of the year, the casts and crews of the productions host the Baffin Awards for outstanding acting and technical achievement.